imamnurby/RecipeGen/README.md

 - `gradio_app/app.py` contains *RecipeGen++* implementation

 # Setting Environment
-We provide a Dockerfile to instatiate the environment that we use.
+We provide a Dockerfile to instantiate the environment that we use.
 You can set up the environment by running `docker build Dockerfile --tag <name:tag>`.

 # Training
 To train a model (either Interactive or One-Click), you can simply run `python3 <script-name>`.
 The training settings can be changed by modifying the `args` initialization in the beginning of the script.